 "I repeat, I didn't know Higuichi and whatever schemes that he may or may not have been involved in.
 I don't need to remind you that the police investigation is ongoing, so what you're saying is slanderous."

 "No. Absolutely not.
-If you'd allow it, I could relate all that I know of Higuichi."
+If you'd allow it, I can relate all that I know of Higuichi."
 I reach into my folder.

 "You have a prepared statement?"
 Lawliet asks, turning towards the rest of the panel.
 "First one this week," he says, at which they all nod, as surprised as he is.
+Why?
+Does that make me look guilty because I'm prepared?
 He waves his hand towards a blond man who rushes forward to take my papers.
-"You may submit it for review but as it looks quite lengthy and I plan to take my lunch in an hour, I respectfully request that you give a brief summary at this moment in time."
+"You may submit it for review, but as it looks quite lengthy and I plan to take my lunch in an hour, I respectfully request that you give a brief summary at this moment in time."

 "I knew nothing of Higuichi until it was on the news.
-Then all I can tell you is the emergency discussions that took place in the House directly after, but I'm sure that you have the transcript."
+Then all I can tell you is that emergency discussions took place in the House directly after, but I'm sure that you have the transcript."

 "Of course not.'